 The School Council represent their views to the Deputy Headteacher so that the school’s senior leadership team, governors and staff can make decisions informed by the views of the children; one example is making comments and suggestions as to which charities the school should choose to support each year.

 When asked what qualities the children thought they needed to be a good school councillor they said you need to be good at speaking out loud and be confident.
 You should be happy to come to every meeting, even if it’s at playtime.
 You need to be able to listen as much as talk, and to be responsible and patient.

-Mr Ryan, Deputy Headteacher, believes "it is essential that the children have a voice through their School Council role and that their thoughts and opinions are valued.
+Mr Ryan, Acting Headteacher, believes "it is essential that the children have a voice through their School Council role and that their thoughts and opinions are valued.
 It is important that they understand it is their school and they can play a part in making decisions which benefit everyone.
 I also feel that being part of a School Council helps children to develop a number of useful skills, particularly speaking with confidence in a group, listening, turn-taking, decision making and working collaboratively.
 Our current School Council are proving very effective already.”